Solid Waste

 During a waste tire amnesty event, any Kentucky resident (regardless of county residence) can drop off their unwanted tires at a specific location at no cost.
 Amnesties are typically held at the host county’s State Highway Garage.

 The waste tire amnesty program rotates through each county on a 3-year cycle, which is subject to change due to funding or other factors.
-Franklin County’s next event is scheduled for Fall of 2024.
+Franklin County’s next event is scheduled for October 17-19 2024.

 Additional information, including the listing of other tire events, can be found on the Division of Waste Management’s website.